-In my last post, I began exploring the question of how to help your people master the skill of problem-solving.
+In my last leadership problems post, I began exploring the question of how to help your people master the skill of problem-solving.
 While the ability to create their own solutions in real-time is a trait that leaders crave in their teams, often leaders fail to create environments where this kind of behavior can flourish.
 Meanwhile, most employees would like to have the opportunity to solve problems themselves.
 But, without the right conditions created by their leaders, they never practice the kind of strategic thinking that would lead to better problem-solving.
 Without practice, those skills can't grow.

 You'll remember my three-fold question: